Mobilising Lean Manufacturing in the Automotive Industry with the Toyota Production System (TPS)

 What is classed as waste in lean manufacturing?

-Within lean thinking, eliminating waste is critical to maximising efficiency.
+Within lean thinking, eliminating waste is critical to maximizing efficiency.
 Toyota classifies typical production wastes into three key areas Muda, Muri and Mura within the Toyota Production System.

 Focuses on irregularities in the production process